 Two people will be working on this Janet Barrett and Orrin Thomas.

-#1 Updated by Janet Barrett over 5 years ago
+#1 Updated by Janet Barrett almost 6 years ago

 After consulting with Orrin on ways to improve the blend program, I have modified the blend program to read in its image data differently in order to reduce the I/O time.
 The blend program was originally using the Chip class to read in the image data one pixel at a time and doing a cubic convolution interpolation on each pixel.
 Orrin suggested that I use the Buffer class to read in the image data of the overlapping area with one read and bypass the interpolation of the data.
 The data does not need to be interpolated because it is already map projected.